thespidernet/scalablog/com/thespidernet/scalablog/app/views/views_readme.txt

  The views folder is used to contain all the HTML / Scala (Play) template files that are used by the application to show content to the end-user.

+ The state of the individual views, anbd indeed which view to display is controlled by the controllers.

  The views folder forms part of the Model View Controller (MVC) design pattern.

  MVC has become a standard for building web applications and allows